 Socially responsible banks are involved in community development programs such as tree planting, sponsoring sports activities, or funding education programs and civic projects.
 There is no doubt that such banks contribute to ethical banking.

 The banking industry is full of different players.
-Unfortunately, not all of them can be referred to as socially responsible banks.
+Unfortunately, not all can be referred to as socially responsible banks.
 So, use their involvement in community projects to tell the difference.

 Consistency of Ethics